alexung93/my-portfolio/README.md

 ```sh
 git checkout -b feature-x
 ```
-- After the feature/hotfix is ready for merging into the dev branch and have a collaborator review the merge
+- After the feature/hotfix is ready for merging into the dev branch and have a collaborator review the merge for the master branch

 ## Roadmap
 - Make the application mobile-friendly